Fight The Opioid Epidemic, All Agree. But Strategies Vary Widely

 The 100-page policy roadmap recommends improving access to treatment and naloxone, as well as enacting a Good Samaritan law that gives immunity to those who call 911 to report an overdose.

-But the plan also proposes more regulation of doctors and their prescribing practices, including a 5-day limit on initial opioid prescriptions for patients who are taking the drug for the first time.
+But the plan also proposes more regulation of doctors and their prescribing practices, including a five-day limit on initial opioid prescriptions for patients who are taking the drug for the first time.

-That kind of focus on prescribers is "misguided" says Dr. Jeffrey Singer, an Arizona surgeon, and senior fellow at the libertarian Cato Institute.
+That kind of focus on prescribers is "misguided," says Dr. Jeffrey Singer, an Arizona surgeon, and senior fellow at the libertarian Cato Institute.

 "Our policies right now are aimed at the supply side," Singer says.
 "And all they are doing is driving the death rate up.
 They're not driving use down."